tmhglnd/total-serialism/docs/algorithmic-methods.md

 # Algorithmic

-These are also generative methods, but are in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci sequence, pisano periods and more.
+More generative methods, but in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci number sequence, pisano periods and more.

 ## Include